About Aspinden Care Home

 Can residents' respite care or short stays be extended, and what is the process?

 Yes, you can contact our local team to confirm availability over the dates required.
 Please note you will need to provide evidence of funding.

 What updates can we expect to be given to the referring social worker?

 Personal reviews take place every six weeks alongside any additional updates that may be necessary.

 What 1-2-1 psychological therapy do you provide if any?
 Is it Trauma-informed?

-We also train all our staff in the PIE model (Psychologically Informed Environment), where we reflect on what we are doing and how we can be more effective, empowering our clients through a range of tools, including The Alcohol StarTM.
+We also train all our staff in the PIE model (Psychologically Informed Environment), where we reflect on what we are doing and how we can be more effective, empowering our residents through a range of tools, including The Alcohol StarTM.

 What non-clinical roles do you have?

 Roles include Service Managers, Administration, Personal Wellbeing and Health Coordinators, Volunteers, Maintenance and Housekeeping.